Royal Crowns and Gemstones: What Makes Them So Majestic?

 Gemstones on Imperial State Crown

 All precious stones were a part of this crown.
-Emeralds were for life and good health.
+Emerald stone were for life and good health.
 Spinels symbolised bravery.
 It’s less “bling” and more “holy power.”

 4. Queen Victoria’s Small Diamond Crown: Diamonds Stating Legacy